Qwilt/terraform-provider-qwilt/examples/playground/qwilt-import/README.md

 This is a simple example demonstrating how to import 1 site, site configuration, certificate, and activation resource.

+First, make sure your QCDN_XAPI_TOKEN env variable is set (this is the recommended method for authentication.
+See other authentication alternatives in details in the provider documentation.

 ## Basic Import

 Basic import uses site_id to detect revison_id and publish_id automatically and spare the user the hustle of more complex commands.